White Boy In the Hood…the Day After Dr. King Was Slain

 Was this day the last clement moment in American politics of the street?
 New York Mayor John LIndsay went up to Harlem that day, and both grieved and addressed poverty issues; he would be credited with forestalling major disturbances.
 In Indianapolis, Senator Robert F. Kennedy spoke on the assassination, and tensions abated.
 In Boston, a James Brown concert at the Garden took place only after local pols preceded him to speak of peace and unity.

 The ignorant sangfroid I claimed above got its first test as we approached the church.
-There was a loud, now rhythmic, now frantic, clattering from within which, we would discover as we entered, the airy white-painted interior of the chapel, came from a group of local youths lining both sides of the nave and battering the walls with with vertically held, taped-up baseball bats and various other implements.
+There was a loud, now rhythmic, now frantic, clattering from within which, we would discover as we entered, the airy white-painted interior of the chapel, came from a group of local youths lining both sides of the nave and battering the walls with vertically held, taped-up baseball bats and various other implements.

 Our group advanced tentatively down the busy aisle, to where a gaggle of ladies stood in a loose circle.
 I would come to know more like them in the praise houses and congregations in black South Carolina, but this day these meticulously dressed women (I’ve heard vote-counting politicos call them, with much respect, “hat ladies”) made a point of greeting us with warmth.
 This brought the moment of realization--I then and now believe to my soul, they are angels on the earth and the loving center of their cohort.